 Sustainability, fairness and environmental protection

-The company soulbottles doesn’t settle for beautifully designed, plastic-free water bottles – it also meets the highest standards of sustainability, fairness and environmental friendliness.
+The company soulbottles doesn’t settle for beautifully designed, plastic-free water bottles – it also meets the highest standards of sustainability, fairness, and environmental friendliness.

-This is put into action by purchasing rubber (for the sealing rings) from “fair rubber” suppliers, the use of 100% renewable energies for the production in Germany, or the cooperation with the GLS Bank for sustainable use of money.
+This is put into action by purchasing rubber (for the sealing rings) from “fair rubber” suppliers, the use of 100% renewable energies for the production in Germany, and the cooperation with the GLS Bank for sustainable use of money.